oshvartz/ContextualAgentRulesHubDotnet/memory-bank/techContext.md

 - .NET 8.0 Runtime
 - YamlDotNet (for YAML parsing, implicitly used by `FileSource` and `YamlRuleParser`)
 - Microsoft.Extensions.DependencyInjection (used in `Program.cs` for DI setup)
+- Microsoft.Extensions.Hosting (used for `IHostedService` and `RuleInitializationService`)
+- Microsoft.Extensions.Logging (used by `RuleInitializationService`)
+- Microsoft.Extensions.Options.ConfigurationExtensions (for binding configuration)

 ## Tool Usage Patterns
 1. Source Control: